Self-paced with content becoming available on November 4, 2019. Registration will close on December 1, 2019.

-Three months learning and practicing how to soothe our nervous systems, connect to our boundaries, come into our bodies, and process and sit in uncomfortable emotions & sensations
+Three weeks learning and practicing how to soothe and regulate our sympathetic (fight/flight/freeze) nervous systems, connect to our boundaries, come into our bodies, find center and ground, and process and sit in uncomfortable emotions & sensations

-Love letters, exercises, stream of conscious writing prompts and videos arriving in your inbox each week
+Love letters, exercises, and stream of conscious writing prompts arriving in your inbox five days each week

 The winter holidays can be a challenging time for many of us.
 Not only is it that one time of year that we tend to see many far off relatives who may get under our skin, there is also the reality that it may be the one time of year when we miss those we have lost the most.
 It is a time of year that we are told we must be joyous and yet our own hearts are grieving in their own ways.
 We may be grieving for those we lost, for the life that never was, for what could have been but never came to be.